pelinbalci/pelinbalci.github.io/README.md

-# 🧠 Knowledge Graph - Interactive Learning Platform
+# 🧠 Tiny AI World - Interactive Learning Platform

-A beautiful, interactive knowledge graph platform for organizing and sharing learning notes.
+A beautiful, interactive AI platform for organizing and sharing learning notes.
 Built with D3.js and deployed on GitHub Pages.

 ## ✨ Features